PiyushPawar17/website/README.md

-# Developing Mind
+# Website

-This is the second iteration of my blog with new design.
+This is the second iteration of my website with new design and blog included.

 ### Tech Stack